reinier/dotfiles/README.md

 - Minimal use of combos (currently six in use)
 - Base layer is always available by tapping right thumb and then left thumb
 - A CCCV key to suck something into the key by holding, and spitting it out by tapping.
 Currently on combo C+V. (CMD-C hold, CMD-V tap)
+- I've tried working with a mouse layer, but it's not working for me

 ### The keymap and macros for use with the MEH-key